Ozzah/SeatingPlanOptimization/README.md

 This project is a decision support system for solving the problem of assigning guests to tables for events such as weddings.
 It is loosely based on my [previous](https://link.springer.com/article/10.1007/s10878-018-0253-2) [research](https://www.sciencedirect.com/science/article/abs/pii/S0304397517300348) on a similar problem.

-To solve this problem, this project uses the [COIN-OR Branch-and-Cut MIP Solver](https://github.com/coin-or/Cbc).
+To solve this problem, this project can use [COIN-OR Branch-and-Cut MIP Solver](https://github.com/coin-or/Cbc) or [SCIP](https://scipopt.org/) (non-commercial/academic).

 ## Building